All I Want for Christmas Is You: North America

+Of songs recorded before the year 2000, it is the best-selling digital single by a woman, as well as the overall best-selling holiday digital single.
+As of December 2019, total sales of the digital track according to Nielsen SoundScan was 3,588,000.
 On December 3, 2021, "All I Want for Christmas is You" was certified Diamond by the RIAA for selling 10 million units, becoming the first holiday song to achieve this, and making Carey the second female artist in history to have both a Diamond-certified single and album, following Taylor Swift.
 By December 20, 2021, the song has upped its U.S. totals to 4.3 billion in radio audience, 1.4 billion streams and 3.7 million in download sales.
+On December 6, 2024, "All I Want for Christmas Is You" was certified 16× Platinum by the RIAA.

-As of the issue dated January 7, 2023, it has topped the Billboard Holiday 100 chart for a record 57 cumulative weeks, of the chart's 62 total weeks since the list launched in 2011; it has topped the tally for 42 consecutive weeks, dating to the start of the 2015–16 holiday season.
-No other song has spent more than two weeks at No. 1 on the Holiday 100 since the chart's launch in 2011.
+As of the issue dated January 4, 2025, it has topped the Billboard Holiday 100 chart for a record 65 cumulative weeks, of the chart's 73 total weeks since the seasonal list launched in 2011; it has topped the tally for 43 consecutive weeks during the holidays from 2015 to 2023, when the streak was broken by Brenda Lee's "Rockin' Around the Christmas Tree".
+No other song has spent more than three weeks at No. 1 on the Holiday 100 since the chart's launch in 2011.
 On November 18, 2021, it was ranked as the #1 Greatest Holiday 100 Song of All Time by Billboard.

-On the chart dated December 17, 2022, the song returned to the number-one spot for a ninth week, being Carey's third-longest running number-one song in the United States, and becoming the first song in history to reach number one on the Hot 100 in four separate chart runs.
-When the following week the song spent a tenth week atop the Hot 100, Carey became the first female artist in history (and third overall after Boyz II Men and Drake) to have three songs which topped the chart for 10 or more weeks.
-As it spent an 11th week atop the Hot 100 dated December 31, 2022, Carey earned her record-extending 90th week at number one, and became only the second artist (and first by a woman) after Boyz II Men to have three songs which topped the Hot 100 for 11 or more weeks.
-As it spent a 12th week atop the Hot 100 dated January 7, 2023, "All I Want for Christmas is You" became the first song in history to top the Hot 100 in five distinct years (from 2019 to 2023).

-In Canada, "All I Want for Christmas is You" topped the Canadian Hot 100 chart for the first time, on the issue dated January 5, 2019, becoming the first Christmas song to top the charts and giving Carey her eleventh number-one song in the country, and her first since "Heartbreaker" (1999), as well as her first chart-topping song on the Hot 100 era.
-Since then, it returned to the number-one spot for three consecutive years (in 2020, 2021 and 2022), spending to date, six weeks atop.
+In Canada, "All I Want for Christmas is You" topped the Canadian Hot 100 chart for the first time, on the issue dated January 5, 2019, becoming the first Christmas song to top the charts and giving Carey her eleventh number-one song in the country, and her first since "Heartbreaker" (1999), and her first chart-topping song on the Hot 100 era.
+Since then, it returned to the number-one spot for five consecutive years (from 2020 to 2025), spending to date, 14 weeks atop.
 "All I Want for Christmas is You" remains Carey's best-selling single in Canada, as it was certified Diamond in the country, becoming Carey's first song to reach that status.